-Despite a truly minimalist design, the Helium doesn't give much range of motion or mobility.
+Despite a minimalist design, the Helium doesn't give much range of motion or mobility.
 For "comfort" in the traditional sense, it's a little lacking compared to most of the jackets in this review, as it doesn't feature small nods to comfort, like a micro-fleece chin patch, and its thin fabric was slightly more on the clammy feeling side than most.

 It delivers a hood with an excellent fit, albeit a little on the minimalist side as far as coverage goes.
-The toggle on the back of the hood (to take in or release slack) was easy to operate, even with gloves on.
-It features a single toggle on the rear of the hood, which connects the crown-line elastic-cinch to two half-length pieces of internal elastic, which are located near your cheeks.
+The toggle on the back of the hood (to take in or release slack) is easy to operate, even with gloves on.
+It features a single toggle on the rear of the hood, which connects the crown-line elastic-cinch to two half-length pieces of internal elastic, located near your cheeks.

 The Helium seals out weather without taking away peripheral vision.
 In fact, despite its minimal design, it offered decent peripheral vision.
 While it's a popular alpine or rock climbing model, it does not fit over a bike or climbing helmet, though you can always wear the hood underneath the helmet if you are desperate and it's storming.